Here’s what you need to know about Vyvanse.

 Putting your child on ADHD medication is a personal choice.
 And it can be a tough one for some parents.
 Talk to your child’s doctor about the options, and share any concerns you may have.
 If you’re considering medication, ask yourself these questions.

 If you decide against medication, or if medication doesn’t work for your child, you can look into alternatives like behavior therapy.
 (Behavior therapy can be helpful if your child takes ADHD medication, too.)
-What matters most is finding ways to manage ADHD symptoms so your child can learn, succeed and enjoy daily life.
+What matters most is finding ways to manage ADHD symptoms so your child can learn, thrive, and enjoy daily life.

 Understood is not affiliated with any pharmaceutical company.